tarasenya/llm-zoomcamp/Project/README.md

-# LLM final Project
+# LLM-Zoomcamp Final Project: Vague Interpreter

 ## Brief description of the project

 Everyday one confronts with vague statements of his/her boss.
 Often a boss tries to formulate tasks, give pieces of advice indirect, which causes lots of misunderstanding.
 Experiencing this from time to time I considered it to be a good idea to build a RAG, which helps an IT employee to understand what a boss really wants.
+An example of such dialogue could be:

+_Vague statement:_ We need to become speedy gonzales to get this mess done asap.
+_Clear statement:_ We need to increase our efficiency and productivity to complete our tasks as soon as possible.

 Hence an aim of this project is:
-- to build a RAG system that gets a vague question/statement from a boss and 'translates' it into the form one can unambiguously understand.
+- to build a RAG system that gets a vague question/statement from a boss and 'translates' it into the form one can unambiguously understand
 - build a UI for this RAG system
-- Containerize it and deploy to a GCP
+- containerize it and deploy to a GCP

 ## Data Generation
 Since it is a sensible topic, the corresponding data has been generated using ChatGPT.
-This is done using ```src/inital_data_generation.py```.
+This is done using [this script](./data_utils/initial_data_generation.py).
 The corresponding output has been saved to ```data/initial_data.json```.

 ## Ground Truth Generation
 Ground truth has been also generated using ChtaGPT (_gpt-4o-mini_ model).
-The result has been saved to ```data/ground_truth_data.csv```.
+The result has been saved to ```data/ground_truth_data.csv```, see the corresponndig [code](./data_utils/generating_ground_truth_asyncio.py).
 This data has been used for a retrieval evaluation.

 ## Data Retrieval
 Data Retrieval has been evaluated using __hit_rate__ and __mrr__ metrics.
 I refer to the [Evaluation retrieval notebook](./notebooks/retrieval_evaluation.ipynb).